 Here are some examples of common holiday crimes and the consequences surrounding them.

 Maybe you left the store without paying for an item by accident.
 Or perhaps you wanted that TV but didn’t have the money to pay for it.
 No matter what the case is, you need to be aware that stores across our state have extra security during this time of year and that means shoppers are under surveillance at all times.
 Even shoplifting a small item can result in hefty fines and possible jail time.

-The same goes with stealing a neighbor’s package.
-Depending on how much the item was that you took, you could be facing an indictable crimes offense with up to 10 years in prison plus fines of up to $15,000.
+- The same goes for stealing a neighbor’s package.
+Depending on how much the item was that you took, you could be facing an indictable criminal offense with up to 10 years in prison plus fines of up to $15,000.

 The holidays put a lot of stress on people, which could lead to a violent exchange with your significant other.
 It’s best to keep your temper in check.
 Get out of the house and cool off before you do something you regret later.

 - But if you are charged with a domestic violence incident, you could be facing anywhere from 18 months to 20 years in prison plus fines.
 In addition, you will no longer be able to possess a weapon, live in your own home, or even see your children again.

 Holiday parties are a lot of fun, but you better be careful of your alcohol intake!
 Especially if you’re planning to drive home right after the party.
 We discussed what you could be facing if you get into a drunk driving accident in an earlier blog.
 But if you are facing a DUI without causing an accident, you will still face huge fines, an ignition interlock system, and a suspended license.